sketchc89/strassen/README.md

 ## Design Choices

-* Implemented as a template library and care was taken to make as many errors occur at compile time as possible
+* Implemented as a template library.
+Care was taken to surface as many errors as possible at compile time rather than runtime
 * Matrices are statically allocated so the size of matrices must be known at compile time
 * Compile-time failures - matrix multiplication with invalid dimensions, matrix multiplication with unequal types
 * Implements naive matrix multiplication.
 [Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm) and other very efficient matrix multiplication algos are only more efficient for large matrices.